Ivanruii/ragemp-monorepo-boilerplate/README.md

 - [ ] Dockerize the monorepository.
 - [ ] SASS support.
 - [ ] Add testing (probably vitest).
+- [ ] Add a system to test the operation of the boilerplate, to serve as an example for anyone to follow from there (Login and registration system).

 ## **README.md is still WIP ⚒️**